 On the other hand, Plato is other-worldly insofar as his Ultimate Idea, the Idea of Ideas, the Idea of the Good, is remote from the everyday world.
 One might say that Plato’s Idea of the Good is akin to God, if not identical with God, just as Jung’s Archetype of the Self is akin to God.
 The other-worldly approach triumphed with Christianity and, according to Lovejoy, became “the dominant official philosophy of the larger part of civilized mankind through most of its history.”11

-I think Lovejoy is overlooking the worldly tendency of Oriental philosophy (especially Chinese and Japanese philosophy); Lovejoy seems unfamiliar with Eastern thought.
-At any rate, Lovejoy is probably correct when he says that the other-worldly tendency was “dominant” in the West.
+Lovejoy seems unfamiliar with Eastern thought.
+The other-worldly tendency wasn’t dominant in Chinese and Japanese philosophy.
+At any rate, Lovejoy is probably correct when he says that the other-worldly tendency was dominant in the West.
 It’s this other-worldly tendency that Nietzsche rebelled against.
 Nietzsche rebelled against Plato and against Christianity, which he called “Platonism for the masses.”
 Nietzsche championed this world in opposition to the other world.

 According to Lovejoy, the Idea of the Good entails “an optimistic faith in the control of this world’s temporal course by a benevolent providence.”12 Plato had this faith, as do most Christians.
 The Idea of the Good also entails “the objective validity of moral judgments.”13 This, too, Plato believed, as do Christians and Straussians.